aarontburn/nexus-template-vanilla-ts/README.md

 Do not modify the contents of `module_builder` or any other files, as those changes will not be saved when used in the main application.

 ## @Annotations
-Inspired by Java's Annotations, there are several locations in the template that have an @annotation before it.
-These annotations **must be present in order to properly compile your plugin.**
+Inspired by Java's Annotations, several locations in the template have an @annotation before it.
+These annotations **must be present to properly compile your plugin.**

-All required annotations are already in the template, and you shouldn't need to add any additional ones.
+All required annotations are already in the template; you shouldn't need to add any additional ones.

 Example 1: [{MODULE_NAME}HTML.html](https://github.com/aarontburn/modules-module_develop/blob/main/src/sample_module/%7BMODULE_NAME%7DHTML.html)